cypress-io/cypress-docker-images/factory/README.md

 ### NODE_VERSION

 The version of Node to install in the docker container.
-If not specified, the default version of Node (defined [here](./.env)) is installed.
+If the env is unset or an empty string, the default version of Node (defined [here](./.env)) is installed.
 Node is required.
 The exact version must be used, no wildcards or shorthands are supported.

 Example: `NODE_VERSION='16.18.1'`